California Girls in the City of Lights

 I told you they were unusual!

-Americans abroad.
-François and Gabrièl explore the museum’s extensive American collection.
-Much of the museum’s collection is available for browsing in this virtual gallery.
+this virtual gallery. | François and Gabrièl explore the museum’s extensive American collection.
+Much of the museum’s collection is available for browsing in

 A fantastic lunch of sea bass and champagne was served.
 We discussed the positive directions the museum will be taking in the near future, and I offered Pala’s support in any way they needed.